 Kali Linux

-Kali Linux is a free, Debian-based operating system designed for cybersecurity professionals and ethical hackers.
+Kali Linux is a free, Debian-based operating system for cybersecurity professionals and ethical hackers.
 Maintained by Offensive Security, it comes preloaded with hundreds of tools for penetration testing, digital forensics, reverse engineering, and vulnerability assessment.
-Known for its flexibility and customization, Kali is widely used in both professional and educational environments to simulate attacks and assess security posture.
+Known for its flexibility and customization, Kali is widely used in professional and educational environments to simulate attacks and assess security posture.
 It supports multiple platforms, including bare-metal, virtual machines, and cloud deployments.